Skip to main content

 Collaboration Across Teams

 As visual testing matures, collaboration between development, QA, and design teams will become more critical.
-Future tools are expected to integrate more seamlessly with design systems, making visual testing an integral part of the entire development process, from concept to deployment.
+Future tools are expected to integrate more seamlessly with design systems and Figma tokens, making visual testing an integral part of the development process from concept to deployment.

 Preparation for the Future